 TL;DR: Why Gwyneth Paltrow is an Enneagram Type 1

-- The Inner Critic: Her therapeutic work centers on what she calls the "evil shadow," the suppressed rage that Type 1s famously bottle up because good people shouldn't be angry.
+• The Inner Critic: Her therapeutic work centers on what she calls the "evil shadow," the suppressed rage that Type 1s bottle up because good people shouldn't be angry.

-- Perfectionism as Mission: From wellness optimization to "conscious uncoupling," everything must be done the right way.
+• Perfectionism as Mission: From wellness optimization to "conscious uncoupling," everything must be done the right way.
 Goop isn't just a business.
-It's a crusade to help women live better lives.
+It's a crusade to help women live better.

-- Criticism Cuts Deep: Type 1s feel misunderstood when their good intentions are questioned.
-Gwyneth's trauma isn't about being disliked.
+• Criticism Cuts Deep: When her good intentions are questioned, it wounds her core identity.
+Her trauma isn't about being disliked.
 It's about being morally misconstrued.

 What is Gwyneth Paltrow's Personality Type?